ActiveDev/adrepo/microservices/stockdemo/StockSample/README.md

 * Common Http Status codes
 * Exception handling

 Deploy project to a Tomcat server or run mvn spring-boot:run.
 NOTE: If running with spring-boot then remove "stock" from your url calls.
+For example: http://localhost:8080/v1.0/stocks

 Curl commands:
 ## Add